 Nuggets vs. Lakers Injury Report Today - May 18

-The Denver Nuggets (53-29) are dealing with just one player on the injury report ahead of Game 2 of the Western Conference finals against the Los Angeles Lakers (43-39) at Ball Arena on Thursday, May 18 at 8:30 PM ET.
+The injury report for the Denver Nuggets (53-29) ahead of their Western Conference finals game 2 with the Los Angeles Lakers (43-39) currently has just one player.
+The playoff matchup starts at 8:30 PM ET on Thursday, May 18 from Ball Arena.

 Watch Nuggets vs. Lakers with Fubo!

-The teams meet once again after the Nuggets beat the Lakers 132-126 Tuesday.
-Nikola Jokic led the Nuggets to the victory with a team-leading 34 points.
-Anthony Davis scored 40 points in the Lakers' loss.
+The Nuggets will try for another victory over the Lakers following a 132-126 win on Tuesday.
+Nikola Jokic paced the Nuggets in the win with 34 points, while Anthony Davis put up 40 in the losing effort for the Lakers.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.